dylan-lolly/dylan-lolly/README.md

-### Hi there 👋

 <!--
 **Deyendah/Deyendah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Hello, world!
-I'm a budding software developer enrolled with Tech Elevator and and while I've had an account since 12/1/22 I'm only just now using it as of 4/17/24.

 - 🔭 I’m currently working on ... becoming more proficient in my use of GitHub.
 - 🌱 I’m currently learning ... early software development!